Turco-Persian tradition: Spread of Turco-Persian tradition

 The Turco-Persian Islamic culture that emerged under the Persianate Samanids, Ghaznavids, and Kara-Khanids was carried by succeeding dynasties into Western and Southern Asia, in particular, by the Seljuks (1040-1118), and their successor states, who presided over Persia, Syria, and Anatolia until the thirteenth century, and by the Ghaznavids, who in the same period dominated Greater Khorasan and most of present-day Pakistan.
 These two dynasties together drew the center of the Islamic world eastward.
-The institutions stabilized Islamic society into a form that would persist, at least in Western Asia, until the twentieth century.
+The institutions stabilized Islamic society into a form that would persist, at least in West Asia, until the twentieth century.

 The Turco-Persian distinctive Islamic culture flourished for hundreds of years, and then faded under imposed modern European influences.
 Turco-Persian Islamic culture is a mix of Arabic, Persian, and Turkic elements blended in the ninth and tenth centuries into what eventually became a predominant culture of the ruling and elite classes of West, Central and South Asia.

 The Ghaznavids moved their capital from Ghazni to Lahore, which they turned into another center of Islamic culture.
 Under Ghaznavids poets and scholars from Kashgar, Bukhara, Samarkand, Baghdad, Nishapur, and Ghazni congregated in Lahore.
 Thus, the Turco-Persian culture was brought deep into India and carried further in the thirteenth century.